KWottrich/ally-motion-evdev/README.md

-# iio-uinput
+# ally-motion-evdev
-Small tool to redirect iio accelerometers to evdev to allow using a iio acclereometer as a joystick

-compile:
-cmake .
-make

-run:
-run iio-uinput as root with the iio device name you want to use, must be a acclereometer.
+Tool to redirect ROG Ally accelerometer and gyro data from iio to evdev for use in games and applications.

+Requires NeroReflex's kernel driver for the bmi323 sensor (see https://github.com/NeroReflex/linux-chimeraos/tree/bmi323)

+## Build Instructions
+1. `cmake .`
+2. `make`
+3. `chmod +x iio-uinput`

+## Running
+`./iio-uinput`

-to get the names of avaibale iio devices list the /sys/bus/iio/devices/ directory
+To get the names of available iio devices, run `ls /sys/bus/iio/devices/`